Mickie James Talks WWE Women’s Revolution, Her Country Music Career, And Chasing Dreams

 MJ: I was honored to be part of the movement in the mid-2000s, and it was definitely a transitional period of women’s wrestling because, you know, Lita and Trish were putting on incredible matches and main eventing even before I came up and debuted.
 They had such an intricate storyline for the women at that time, it was a huge honor for me, and I think it set the stage of who Mickie James would be for the rest of my career.
 So, I was very, very blessed in that aspect.
 And we had so many incredible women at that time, from Beth Phoenix to Melina Perez and Jillian Hall, who I think is so underrated because I remember her from the indies in the Carolinas.

-Now, to see all that hard work we did—it was crazy because, then, you would have very serious, competitive matches, and then you would also have a lingerie pillow fight four segments later—so to transition from that to where, now, women are seen at the forefront and have the same expectations of the men.
+Now, to see all that hard work we did — it was crazy because, then, you would have very serious, competitive matches, and then you would also have a lingerie pillow fight four segments later — so to transition from that to where, now, women are seen at the forefront and have the same expectations of the men.
 And they are given these opportunities, like the elimination chamber and the first-ever women’s Royal Rumble match and making all this history and really stepping it up.

 It’s incredible to see and it’s even more incredible for me at this part of my career to be a part of.
 All these girls are so talented in a world, when I started, there was a handful of women out there, really good women, that could go and do all that, to now, where it’s so saturated with incredible women all over.
 Which is why these all-women federations could be so successful as well.
 It’s awesome.
 It’s awesome to see.